Select Page

 At the time of the interview, I was working for the Miami Herald, which had a partnership providing local news to NPR station WLRN-FM 91.3.
 Talking with one of my musical heroes was a surprise assignment that morning from morning anchor Rhonda Victor Sibilia, so needless to say, I was very excited!
 I had already purchased tickets to that night’s concert, but she noticed while going through the newspaper’s planning for the day that the business section was preparing a story about Willie’s push for more use of biodiesel fuel.
 So I stopped by to produce a radio version of the story.

-Pulling into the parking lot of a hotel where Willie and his entourage were staying in Plantation, Florida, I saw three tour bus, and recognized two of his longtime band members, harmonica player Mickey Raphael and guitarist Jody Payne, walking into the hotel.
+Pulling into the parking lot of a hotel where Willie and his entourage were staying in Plantation, Florida, I saw three tour buses, and recognized two of his longtime band members, harmonica player Mickey Raphael and guitarist Jody Payne, walking into the hotel.
 I parked and almost immediately, there was Willie, who I spoke with alongside print reporter Patrick Danner and photographer Candace West.

 Willie said that as he tours the country, he has to find people along the way to refuel his buses.
 In this case, it was Jim Robertson of BioFuels America in Fort Lauderdale, who pulled alongside the buses in a pickup truck with a large tank in the back.
 As WIllie explained in the interview, which you can hear below or read in the transcript, he felt the use of biodiesel rather than regular diesel fuel was a good source of revenue for farmers, was better for the environment, and could help reduce U.S. dependence on foreign oil.
 He then filled his three leased buses with about 200 gallons of biodiesel fuel.